alxcn/alejandroucanpuc/content/seminar/_index.md

 cascade:
   layout: single-series
   sidebar:
-    title: "Create a Collection"
+    title: "Undergraduate Seminar of Data Science"
-    author: Alison Hill
+    author: Alejandro Ucan-Puc
     description: |
-      Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-This section is like a blog series, minus the blog.
+     The following seminar has the intention to present the novelties of Data Science in the industry for undergrad students.
     show_author_byline: true
     show_post_date: true
     text_link_label: ""